EnthusiastiCon/enthusiasticon.github.io/index.md

 This conference is open to everyone!
 We would be delighted about receiving a [talk proposal]({{ site.baseurl }}/cfp) from you.
-For the talks we have space for up to 100 people and the attendance will be free (although we might charge a no-show-fee).
+We have room for up to 100 people at the venue and attendance will be free, though we may charge a no-show fee.

 ## Our Sponsors